Brisbane Showgrounds: History

 A second show ring, intended principally for exhibiting dairy cattle, was established to the north of the Exhibition railway line which transects the Exhibition Grounds and was ready for the show of 1924.
 Its construction reflected the growing importance of the dairy industry to Queensland where, with Government encouragement, it became Queensland's second largest primary industry and sustained rural Queensland during the depression of the 1930s.

 By 1925, the RNA Council Stand, located adjacent the Ernest Baynes Stand overlooking the show ring, had been constructed.
 The Stand was originally two storeys.
 At some early period the northern end of the building was extended to incorporate an entrance to the seating in front of the stand.
 By 1938, a third storey had been added to the building and later a two-storey extension facing Executive Street was constructed.

 In 1927, legislation was enacted to grant the National Association perpetual lease of the grounds, at that time comprising just under 20 acre.
 There followed a burst of ground improvements, mostly designed by architect Richard Gailey Jnr, including a dog pavilion, meat exhibition pavilion, more turnstiles and a new lavatory block in 1927; new horse and cattle stalls; and turnstiles at the corner of Costin Street and Gregory Terrace, in 1928.
-Also erected in 1928 were show pavilions for General Motors Pty Ltd, Brisbane Cars & Tractors Ltd, the Vacuum Oil Co. (concrete structure), and the Kodak Company Ltd, and a demonstration fibrous cement cottage designed by architect EP Trewern for James Hardie & Co.
+Also erected in 1928 were show pavilions for General Motors, Brisbane Cars & Tractors, the Vacuum Oil Company. (concrete structure) and Kodak, and a demonstration fibrous cement cottage designed by architect Eric Percival Trewern for James Hardie.

 At this period the RNA sought to make the grounds a first-class venue for cricket, football and other sports, but had limited success in attracting the big matches.
 The year 1928 was a high point for the Association's sporting ambitions, with the showground the venue for the first England versus Australia cricket test in Queensland and the first in the 1928–29 series.
 Legendary Australian cricketer Donald Bradman made his Test debut at the Brisbane Exhibition Grounds in 1928.
 More successful than cricket or football was Exhibition Speedway, established in 1926.